QuentinAndre/pyprocessmacro/README.md

  calling Process.summary().
 * `coeff_summary()` returns a DataFrame of indirect effect(s) and their SE/CI for each of the mediation paths
+* `MM_index_summary()` returns a DataFrame of indices for Moderated Mediation, and their SE/CI, for each of the mediation paths.
+If the model does not compute a MM, this will return an error.
 * `PMM_index_summary()` returns a DataFrame of indices for Partial Moderated Mediation, and their SE/CI, for each of the moderators and mediation paths.
 If the model does not compute a PMM, this will return an error.
 * `CMM_index_summary()` returns a DataFrame of indices for Conditional Moderated Mediation, and their